Wisdom, sleeping..

 *

 The reader will understand that this web-page is not a "Blog" at all.
-It is the contrary of the blog mentality in which the latest "post" discards the previous ones, based on the enlightenment-born belief that "old" means obsolete and "new" means progress.
+It is the contrary of the blog mentality in which the latest "post" discards the previous ones, based on the enlightenment-born modernist belief that "old" means obsolete and "new" means progress.
 I do not believe that latest, faster, cheaper, more, is better.
-In fact I often modify some of the oldest little chapters to improve them with whatever I understood deeper after decades of re-visiting.
+In fact I often modify some of the oldest little chapters to improve them with whatever I understood deeper after years of re-visiting.
 All the subjects are as fashionable or out-of-date as you find them.
 To follow your interest instantly, simply type a keyword or phrase in the search-windows in the upper side of the pages.

 In my youth I lived - like most people - in denial of the simple fact that parents are with us only for a while; I did not ask the questions I should have and I was too busy to at least listen to what they learned from life and would have liked to give me.
 Later, often, I longed to ask, but they were dead.